-Artquest has a team of nine advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.
+Artquest has a team of eleven advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.

 Our current advisors are: